postphotos/purrfectcopy/README.md

 You can pass flags to the launcher, and they will be forwarded to the Python application.

 - **Dry Run (Simulate):** See what files would be transferred without making any changes.

     ```bash
-    ./backup.sh --dry-run
+    ./run-backup.sh --dry-run
     ```

 - **Show Command:** Print the exact `rsync` command that would be executed and exit.
 This is great for debugging.

     ```bash
-    ./backup.sh --dry-run-command
+    ./run-backup.sh --dry-run-command
     ```

 ## 🔧 Configuration

 - **Backup Paths:** To change the source or destination directories, edit the "CUSTOMIZE YOUR PATHS HERE" section at the top of `app.py`.
 - **Slogans & Characters:** To add or change any of the fun text, edit the `slogans.json` file.
 You can even add new `.cow` files to the `cows/` directory and reference them in the JSON file!

+## License

+This is released under GPL 3.0 etc